zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 scaffold18 506 -1 -1 0 1 -1 0 0 -1 0 -1 0 -1 -1 -1 -1 -1 0 -1 0 0 -1 0 0 0 0 0 -1 -1 -1 0 0 1 1 1 1 1 -1 0 -1 -1 -1 0 -1 -1 -1 -1 -1 -1 -1 1 -1 0 1 1
 scaffold18 520 0 -1 -1 1 -1 0 0 -1 0 -1 0 -1 -1 -1 -1 -1 0 -1 0 0 -1 0 0 0 0 0 -1 -1 -1 0 0 1 -1 1 -1 1 -1 0 -1 -1 -1 0 -1 -1 -1 -1 -1 1 -1 1 -1 0 1 0.67
 ```
-Each space-separated field after the scaffold and position fields is "spotted owl ancestry percentage:coverage for sample at site (number of sequences)".
+Each space-separated field after the scaffold and position fields is "Spotted Owl ancestry percentage".
 Ancestry percentage is between 0 and 1 and is the percentage of the sequences that support the Spotted Owl allele at this site fixed between our Spotted and Barred Owl reference sequences.
 "-1:0" is output for no data for a sample at a site
 #### 5.2 Extended allele depth calculation